lachrist/aran/README.md

 Bugs may still remain and unforeseen behaviour may occur on large instrumented programs.
 In the near future, I will not add new features but will correct reported bugs.

+**Aran produces a flaky error when used with node 11.9.0, the LTS 10.15.1 is advised**

 **Table of contents**:
 1. [Getting Started](#getting-started)
 2. [Demonstrators](#demonstrators)